Example: Slack Notifications for New Posts to a Group Email

 Hi team, let's meet Thursday at 2pm...

-If the Slack notification does not appear, check the delivery log for errors.
+If the Slack notification does not appear, read the delivery log.

 Using the web UI